 Advantages of the Open System

 The open circulatory system requires less energy for distribution.
 This system is more suited to animals that have a slower metabolism and a smaller body.
 Due to the absence of arteries, blood pressure remains low, and oxygen takes longer to reach the body cells.
-If an organism has a low metabolism, meaning it is generally less active in such processes as locomotion, digestion and respiration, it has less of a need for oxygen.
-Also, since oxygenated blood takes more time to reach the extremities of the body, the open system is only feasible in smaller animals.
+If an organism has a low metabolism, meaning it is generally less active in processes such as locomotion, digestion and respiration, it has need for less oxygen.
+Since oxygenated blood takes more time to reach the extremities of the body, the open system is only feasible in small animals.

 Advantages of the Closed System

 The closed system operates with a much higher blood pressure.
-In addition, it is more efficient in that it uses much less blood for even higher and faster levels of distribution.
-Since oxygenated blood may reach the extremities of the body much faster than with an open system, organisms with a closed system may metabolize much faster, allowing them to move, digest and eliminate wastes much more quickly.
-In addition, due to the efficient distribution of antibodies, immune responses are much stronger, helping the body to fight off infection more powerfully.
+It is more efficient in that it uses less blood for even higher and faster levels of distribution.
+Since oxygenated blood may reach the extremities of the body faster than with an open system, organisms with a closed system may have higher metabolisms, allowing them to move, digest and eliminate wastes more rapidly.
+Due to the efficient distribution of antibodies, immune responses are stronger, helping the body to fight off infection more effectively.